joek1705/URL_shortener/README.md

-# URL_shortener
+# About
-URL Shortener microservice
+URL Shortener microservice implemented for fun.